KeyboardWr/Programming-2023-2024/Notes/Recommendation Systems.md

 N-point rating systems are used by many services particularly Jeff Bezos's baby, Amazon

-This paradigm provdies more granular information.
+This paradigm provides more granular information.
 Buyers are asked to rate the product on a 5-point scale.
-All the ratings are put togetther and an aggregate score is given out of five stars.
+All the ratings are put together and an aggregate score is given out of five stars.